| Key Takeaways |

 What is HUMINT?

-Here is where both the intelligence officer and the target of intelligence activities are individuals.
+Here, both the intelligence officer and the target of intelligence activities are individuals.

 Here’s what they do: